viktorzee/izstop/README.md

 This project was task assigned to test my approach to problem solving.

-Project was written with Javascript Framework React JS and was initialized using Vite installer.
+Task was written with Javascript Framework React JS and was initialized using Vite installer.

 =====================
     INSTALL GUIDE